PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 ***
 ## Server Setup

 Configure a Debian 10 server with auto-updates, security and SSH access.
-Ports 80/tcp, 443/tcp, 8448/tcp, 3478/udp, 5349/udp, 50001-60000/udp, 4445/udp, 4446/udp and 10000/udp will need to be open for the web service, synapse federation, coturn service and jitsi service.
+Ports 80/tcp, 443/tcp, 8448/tcp, 3478/udp, 5349/udp, 50001-50100/udp will need to be open for the web service, synapse federation and a coturn service.
 ***
 ## DNS Records